davidraleigh/davidraleigh.github.io/_posts/2017-06-27-Debug-Remote-Docker-Container-PyCharm.md

 Open your browser to http://0.0.0.0:5000/ and again you should see a "Hello World!" message.

 Now that we know the image can create a functioning docker container let's see how this works with PyCharm's remote debugger settings.
-In `PyCharm->Preferences` we'll select the `Project Interpreter` from the lefthand table of contents.
+In __PyCharm->Preferences__ we'll select the __Project Interpreter__ from the lefthand table of contents.
 To the right of the currently defined interpreter is a cog symbol, like a gear, select that cog button and a drop-down will appear.
-From the dropdown select `Add Remote`:
+From the dropdown select __Add Remote__:
 ![Cog Button](https://davidraleigh.github.io/assets/pycharm-remote-debug/project_interpreter_4.png)

-In the `Configure Remote Python Interpreter` Diaglog select the `SSH Credentials` radio button.
-For the `Host` field you'll enter in your remote development VM IP address.
-For `Port` you'll change the default 22 to 52022.
+In the __Configure Remote Python Interpreter__ Diaglog select the __SSH Credentials__ radio button.
+For the __Host__ field you'll enter in your remote development VM IP address (in my case 130.211.210.118).
+For __Port__ you'll change the default 22 to 52022.
 Remember that the remote VM is already using 22 as it's SSH port, so for us to access the remote VM's Docker Container SSH port we mapped the container's port 22 to the VM's port 52022 (that's why we added the 52022 firewall rule).
-The `Username` field will be `root`, as that's what we defined in the Dockerfile in the https://github.com/davidraleigh/remote-debug-docker repo.
-In the `Auth type` dropdown select `Key Pair` and then point to the google_compute_engine private key that is the pair to the google_compute_engine.pub file you copied inside of your container.
-The `Python interpreter path` is the location of the python interpreter on your Docker container:
+The __Username__ field will be *root*, as that's what we defined in the Dockerfile in the https://github.com/davidraleigh/remote-debug-docker repo.
+In the __Auth type__ dropdown select __Key Pair__ and then point to the google_compute_engine private key that is the pair to the google_compute_engine.pub file you copied inside of your container.
+The __Python interpreter path__ is the location of the python interpreter on your Docker container:

 ![interpreter settings](https://davidraleigh.github.io/assets/pycharm-remote-debug/python_interpreter_settings.png)

-Once you've selected `OK` you'll be taken back to the `Project Interpreter` dialog.
+Once you've selected __OK__ you'll be taken back to the __Project Interpreter__ dialog.
 If you weren't able to copy the pycharm_helpers from above, you'll see PyCharm running a background process where it is uploading all the debug utilities necessary for remote debug.

-With your newly created interpreter selected in the `Project Interpreter` drop down you'll want to update the `Path mappings` field by selecting the Ellipsis, `...`, button:
+With your newly created interpreter selected in the __Project Interpreter__ drop down you'll want to update the __Path mappings__ field by selecting the Ellipsis, __...__, button:
 ![Path Mappings](https://davidraleigh.github.io/assets/pycharm-remote-debug/Path_mappings.png)

-In the `Edit Project Path Mappings` dialog you'll set the mapping for your local source to the location of your source code inside of your container.
+In the __Edit Project Path Mappings__ dialog you'll set the mapping for your local source to the location of your source code inside of your container.
 In the case of the tutorial the location of the source code is defined in the Dockerfile at [this line](https://davidraleigh.github.io/assets/pycharm-remote-debug/path_mappings_setup.png), `COPY . /opt/src/test`.
 Your dialog should look something like this:
 ![Edit Project Path Settings](https://davidraleigh.github.io/assets/pycharm-remote-debug/path_mappings_setup.png)

 Technically, the above Path Mappings step could be skipped by doing the Deployment Configuration steps below.

-In order to keep your local source code and your remote source in sync you have to setup a `Deployment Configuration`.
+In order to keep your local source code and your remote source in sync you have to setup a __Deployment Configuration__.
 This isn't a deployment in the sense of something that your users will interact with.
-Select `Tools->Deployment->Configuration`:
+Select __Tools->Deployment->Configuration__:
 ![Deployment configuration](https://davidraleigh.github.io/assets/pycharm-remote-debug/deployment_configuration.png)

-In the `Add Server` dialog give your server a name and from the `Type` dropdown select `SFTP`.
+In the __Add Server__ dialog give your server a name and from the __Type__ dropdown select __SFTP__.

-In the `Deployment` dialog, the `Connection` tab should be filled out similarily to the the `Configure Remote Python Interpreter` dialog. for the `Root Path` field select the base path for this tutorial.
-Once you've filled out the fields press the `Test FTP connection...` button to confirm you're able to connect:
+In the __Deployment__ dialog, the __Connection__ tab should be filled out similarily to the the __Configure Remote Python Interpreter__ dialog. for the __Root Path__ field select the base path for this tutorial.
+Once you've filled out the fields press the __Test FTP connection...__ button to confirm you're able to connect:
 ![deployment](https://davidraleigh.github.io/assets/pycharm-remote-debug/deployment.png)

 The __Mappings__ tab in the __Deployment__ diaglog should look the same as the Project Path Mappings from above: